Banaanae/WeirdM/README.md

 # WeirdM
 WeirdM lets you create those weird WebM videos that resize as they play, from simple effects that work with any video to advanced custom animations you can create yourself.

+This fork changes the way the website looks.

 You can use WeirdM online at **https://rebane2001.com/weirdm/**.

 ## Guide